Logan1x/Python-Scripts/README.md

 ``````

 * ### Get External IP
-Gets the external ip-address from the current machine and prints it to the console
+Gets the external IP-Address from the current machine and prints it to the console
 ```bash
 python getExternalIp.py
 ```